 - Stir together the popcorn and marshmallows in a big bowl.

-- Melt the candy melts according to the package directions.
+- Melt the candy melting wafers according to the package directions.
 Pour over the popcorn.
 Stir everything until it is coated.

-- Pour the mixture on a wax paper lined tray.
-Add the sprinkles and candy eggs to the mixture.
+- Pour the chocolate covered popcorn on a wax paper lined tray.
+Add the sprinkles and candy to the mixture.

 - Refrigerate the mixture for 5 minutes.
 Break apart the popcorn and store in a tightly sealed container.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Nutrition Information:Yield: 20 Serving Size: 1